punk-domains-2/docs/how-to-integrate.md

 In case it's an NFT address (meaning it starts with `0x`), you'll need to do some additional work.
 First check for `imgTokenId` and `imgChainId` in the custom data.
 Then call the `tokenURI` function of that PFP NFT contract and parse its metadata to get the image link.
 In addition you can also check if the user actually owns this PFP NFT (`ownerOf(tokenId)` function in the PFP NFT contract).

+### E) Search by domain

+Let's say you want to allow users to search by domain.
+Meaning that a user enters a domain name, and then your web3 app needs to find out what's the address behind that domain (the owner address).

+In this case you need to call this function in the Resolver contract:

+- `getDomainHolder(domainName, tld)`

+The response is the address that owns the submitted domain.

 ## Support

 If you have a question, don't hesitate to ask us [via Discord](https://discord.gg/invite/8dSrwrAQeu).